Car Insurance Glass Coverage: Windshield Replacement & Repair Costs

 Does insurance cover a cracked windshield from a rock?

 Yes — if you carry comprehensive coverage, a cracked or chipped windshield from road debris is a covered event.
 The damage is considered a road hazard or act of nature, not driver negligence.
 Whether you pay a deductible depends on your policy, your state, and whether the damage qualifies for a repair (which often carries a $0 deductible) or a full replacement.
-In Florida, Kentucky, and South Carolina, the deductible is waived by law for windshield replacements.
+In Kentucky, the deductible is waived by law.
+South Carolina's mandate remains active for now but may change in 2027, and Florida's automatic zero-deductible mandate was eliminated by SB 1002.

 Is it worth getting a separate glass coverage add-on?

-It depends on your situation, but it's increasingly worth it in 2026.
-If your comprehensive deductible is $500 or more and you frequently drive on highways, a full glass endorsement costing just a few dollars per month can easily pay for itself with one claim.
-It becomes even more valuable if you drive a newer vehicle with ADAS sensors, where windshield replacements routinely cost $600 to $2,700+.
-Drivers with low deductibles or low highway mileage may find it less essential, but the growing ADAS adoption trend makes this add-on more worthwhile than ever.
+It depends on your situation, but it's increasingly worthwhile in 2026.
+If your comprehensive deductible is $500 or more and you frequently drive on highways, a full glass coverage endorsement costing just $20 to $60 per year can easily pay for itself with one claim.
+It becomes even more valuable if you drive a newer vehicle with ADAS sensors, where windshield replacements with recalibration can routinely cost $400 to $1,400 or more.
+Drivers with low deductibles or minimal highway mileage may find it less essential, but the growing ADAS adoption trend makes this add-on more worthwhile than ever.

 Will a windshield claim show up on my insurance record?